 The TOPIK test is the Test of Proficiency in Korean or한국어능력시험.

-It is divided into 2 levels – TOPIK 1 and TOPIK 2.
-Confusingly, both TOPIK 1 and 2 are then further divided into sublevels (2 for TOPIK 1 and a further 3 sublevels for TOPIK 2).
-When registering for the test, you must choose to take either TOPIK 1 or TOPIK 2.
-Your final score will then correspond to one of the sublevels, and be your final TOPIK grade.
+There are two tests – TOPIK I and TOPIK II.
+Confusingly, both TOPIK I and II are then further divided into levels (2 for TOPIK I and a further 4 for TOPIK II).
+When registering for the test, you must choose to take either TOPIK I or TOPIK II.
+Your final score will then correspond to one of the levels, and be your final TOPIK grade.
+You can also not accumulate enough points on the test, resulting in a fail.

 Do I need to take it?